Multilayer Codes for Synchronization from Deletions and Insertions: Code Construction and Encoding

 For positive integers $n$ and $0\leq s\leq n$, we define the VT code of length $n$ and syndrome $s$, denoted by \be \Vc\Tc_s(n) = \big\{W \in \{0,1\}^n: \syn(W)=s\big\} , \ee as the set of sequences $W$ of length $n$ for which $\syn(W)=s$.

-The $n+1$ sets $\Vc\Tc_s(n) \subset \{0,1\}^n$, for $0\leq s\leq n$, partition the set of all sequences of length $n$.
+The $(n+1)$ sets $\Vc\Tc_s(n) \subset \{0,1\}^n$, for $0\leq s\leq n$, partition the set of all sequences of length $n$.
 Each of these sets $\Vc\Tc_s(n)$ is a single-deletion correcting code.
-The complexity of the VT decoding algorithm is linear in the code length $n$ \cite{Sloane00}.
+The VT encoding and decoding complexity is linear in the code length $n$ \cite{AbdelFer98,Sloane00}.